 Caltech Coders Vie for World Title

 The ACM International Collegiate Programming Contest traces its roots to a competition held at Texas A&M in 1970.
 It quickly gained popularity as a way to assist in the development of top students in the emerging field of computer science.
-IBM became the contest's sponsor in 1997.
-Since then, the contest has nearly tripled in size.
-Participation has grown to involve over 23,000 students from more than 1,329 universities around the world.
+IBM has been the contest's sponsor since 1997.
+Today, participation has grown to involve over 23,000 students from more than 1,300 universities around the world.